Uriel-SG/CS50p_final_project/README.md

 - I'm working on an intresting graphical interface written in tkinter.
 It's already "*work in progress*" but the idea is to find something more professional, modern, dynamic and interactive;
 - My [brother](https://github.com/Dabolus), a really competent and brilliant programmer, *javascript* expert, worked for me on a website (*written in React*);
 - If my python skills continue and improve, I'd like to write an android application using *kivy*;
 - The "*Paranoid Mode*" will be improved!
 Now is only a base64 encoding, but it will have a much more complex and useful method, based on a ***simmetric encryption***.
-The Uriel Code generate will be encrypted with a *key*, and only who has that *key* will be able to decrypt the secret message;
+The Uriel Code generated will be encrypted with a *key*, and only who has that *key* will be able to decrypt the secret message;

 ### *That's all folks!*
 *Enjoy it!*